yvesdum/rscontainer/README.md

   * **Shared instances**: an instance behind a smart pointer that is stored in the service container.
 You will get the same instance each time you resolve a shared service.
+  * **Some instances**: an enum over owned and shared instances.
+Use this in a type when you want the user of your type to decide what kind of instance they want to supply.

 ## How to use